passagemath/.github/profile/README.md

 -----------------------------------------------------------

 passagemath attempts to support all major Linux distributions and recent versions of macOS.
-Use on Windows currently requires the use of Windows Subsystem for Linux or virtualization.
+Use of the full functionality on Windows currently requires the use of Windows Subsystem for Linux or virtualization.

 Complete sets of binary wheels are provided on PyPI for Python versions 3.9.x-3.13.x for Linux and macOS, both for the x86_64 and ARM architectures.
+Binary wheels for native Windows (x86_64) are gradually made available in the passagemath 10.6.x series.

 Unless you need to install passagemath into a specific existing environment, we recommend to create and activate a fresh virtual environment over a suitable Python (3.9.x-3.13.x),